-Weeks et al. (1979) exposed 22 pregnant Sprague-Dawley rats/concentration to control air, 15, 48, or 260 ppm HCE (145, 465, and 2,517 mg/m, respectively; purity 99.8%) by inhalation on GDs 6-16.
-Dams in the 2,517 mg/m group displayed tremors during GDs 12-16.
-Body weight gain of the dams was significantly lower than controls beginning on GD 8 for the 2,517 mg/m group, and beginning on GD 14 for the 465 mg/m group.
-Rats in the 465 and 2,517 mg/m groups exhibited an increased incidence of mucopurulent nasal exudates compared with controls.
-Inflammatory exudate was observed in the lumen of the nasal turbinates of 85% of the 465 mg/m group and 100% of the 2,517 mg/m group.
-The authors attributed the increased exudate to an endemic mycoplasia infection.
+Weeks et al. (1979) exposed 22 pregnant Sprague-Dawley rats/concentration to control air, 15, 48, or 260 ppm HCE (145, 465, and 2,517 mg/m3, respectively; purity 99.8%) by inhalation on GDs 6-16.
+Dams in the 2,517 mg/m3 group displayed tremors during GDs 12-16.
+Body weight gain of the dams was significantly lower than controls beginning on GD 8 for the 2,517 mg/m3 group, and beginning on GD 14 for the 465 mg/m3 group.
+Rats in the 465 and 2,517 mg/m3 groups exhibited an increased incidence of mucopurulent nasal exudates compared with controls.
+Inflammatory exudate was observed in the lumen of the nasal turbinates of 85% of the 465 mg/m3 group and 100% of the 2,517 mg/m3 group.
+The authors attributed the increased exudate to an endemic mycoplasma infection.

 Fetuses of HCE-treated dams did not exhibit any significant skeletal or soft tissue anomalies.
-This study concluded that HCE did not produce teratogenic effects at concentrations that were not maternally toxic.
+It is unclear from the publication if the authors used a litter-based design for their statistical analyses of the fetal gestational indices, nor do they provide incidence data of the fetal gestational indices.
 EPA considered the NOAEL for the dams as 465 mg/m and the LOAEL as 2,517 mg/m, based on neurological effects (tremors).
-EPA considered 2,517 mg/m (highest concentration tested) as a fetal NOAEL, based on the lack of treatment-related effects, while a fetal LOAEL could not be established from this study.
+EPA considered 2,517 mg/m (highest concentration tested) as a developmental NOAEL, based on the lack of treatment-related effects, while a developmental LOAEL could not be established from this study.